coneda/konstant/README.md

 # Konstant

-A simple continuous integration server with a rudimentary web UI, that allows you to implement a continuous delivery setup.
+A simple continuous integration server with a web UI, that allows you to implement a continuous delivery setup.

+Konstant is build with ruby and comes as a ruby gem.

 ## Installation